chihyinyang/Lloyds_TechTest_By_RiaYang/README.md

 - simplicity

 ## Introduction
-I selected the FBI Wanted API and integrated it into a dating app, which I believe adds an interesting twist to the concept.
+I selected the FBI Wanted API and integrated it with shuffle cards to create a unique and engaging dating app experience.
 I hope you find this project engaging and enjoyable.

 ## API
 - FBI Wanted API: [https://www.fbi.gov/wanted/api](https://www.fbi.gov/wanted/api)